 - Austin children receive treatment by dedicated cleft specialists who address this condition every day.

-- Dr. Cone, Dr. Langevin, and Dr. Hobar are different from many other pediatric craniofacial surgeons because of their combination of reconstructive and cosmetic expertise.
+- Dr. Cone, and Dr. Langevin, are different from many other pediatric craniofacial surgeons because of their combination of reconstructive and cosmetic expertise.
 Each brings a sense of artistry and beauty to complex surgical procedures.

 - Patients benefit from the latest in proven surgical techniques.
 Our doctors are highly regarded leaders in the field and frequently contribute to the body of research and medical advancements.

 When Austin families like yours come to us for care related to a cleft lip, they aren’t just looking for treatment.
 Yes, they want someone to lead their child to a functional and beautiful outcome.
 However, they also want someone who understands their situation and supports their family with strength, compassion, and effective communication.
 This is our vision for a relationship with your family.

 Cleft lip patient before nasal molding

 Cleft lip patient after nasal molding

 How We Approach Cleft Lip Treatment for Our Austin Patients

 Increasingly, a cleft lip diagnosis happens before a baby is born, given the sophisticated ultrasounds that are routinely performed with expectant mothers.
 We encourage families to come see us at this early stage for an initial consultation.